kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 ### 2. In-Place Updates (**NEW**) {#in-place}

-In the `InPlaceOrRecreate` modes VPA updater will attempt to apply updates that require container restart in-place.
-It will update them under the same conditions that would trigger update with `Recreate` mode.
+In the `InPlaceOrRecreate` modes, and for updates that require a container restart, the VPA updater will attempt to apply updates in place.
+It will update them under the same conditions that would trigger an update with `Recreate` mode.
 That is it will apply an in-place update if:

 * Any container has a request below the corresponding `LowerBound` or
 * Any container has a request above the corresponding `UpperBound` or